How to access primary health care

 Community Pharmacy - Access to medications and a range of services including wellness checks, medication checks and assistance with medication management.

-Emergency Alternatives - Sick or injured after hours? if it is urgent call 000, if not, there are other options than making a trip to hospital emergency department.
+Emergency Alternatives - Sick or injured after hours? if it is urgent call 000, if not, there are other options than making a trip to the hospital emergency department.